rduplain/memo/startups-for-people-with-problems.md

 To reiterate, founders dilute equally, and it's important to identify the split up front, plan for dilution, and stick to it.

+As for how to split the option pool, predict how many employees, contributors, and advisers you would like to have and keep some additional options in reserve.
+The 5% number in the examples above indicates a base amount to include in the seed round for the option pool, before investment.
+Every round of new investment in the future will present a chance to introduce new options.

 There's no right answer on how to split equity.
 No matter how decisions are made, consensus and buy-in are critical.
 Trust is paramount.